 Misfit Command: Familiar smarts

-It's been interesting to see Fossil and its cohort experiment and hone how they tackle notifications on hybrids.
+It's been interesting to see Fossil and its cohort experiment and improve on how they tackle notifications on hybrids.
 Without a display, it's not easy to deliver notifications that are instantly recognizable, useful and minimize the need to pull out your smartphone.

 The Phase tried this using a combination of colors (using a small color wheel on the face) and the hands to tell you why your watch just buzzed.
 For example, you could set WhatsApp messages to show green, and assign your best friend to the 1 o'clock, so if both were shown, you knew it was them.
 It takes a while to get used to this way of doing things, and even then it's only useful for a quick glance to gauge the urgency ("An email from Dad?
-Probably another terrible forward joke").
+Guaranteed to be another unfunny forward joke").

 The Command this time takes inspiration from some other Fossil hybrids we've seen by adding a sub-dial.
 This will show you your activity percentage for the day, but also has tiny icons to indicate what information it's displaying - a notification, a second time zone, an alarm, or the date.
 In fact the days of the week are also marked alongside the left side of the Command's dial, so it's way easier to glance the date when you need it.
 This sub-dial requires much less thought than the color-code system, so that's an improvement in our books.